JarekErvin/JarekErvin.github.io/_posts/2018-03-29-How-To-Build-A-Night-School.md

 <strong>Educational Goals</strong>

-Socialists engage in intellectual activity not simply because political questions are interesting, but because the answers to those questions have consequences for the world.
+We engage in intellectual activity not simply because political questions are interesting, but because the answers to those questions have consequences for the world.
 The Night School is not intended as a substitute for organizing work, nor is it based on the assumption that one must know <em>Capital</em> in its entirety in order to be active on the Left.
 Scholarship is no substitute for the hard work of organizing.

 Even so, we reject the dichotomy all too commonly drawn between theory and practice.
 Further, we take seriously the role of intellectual activity—of writing, thinking, and debate—that has always animated leftist activity.
 Ultimately, we believe that the Left can only hope to be a political force if we link thought to action.

 In this sense, the Night School is more than just a reading group.
 It is intended to offer DSA a space for serious thinking about the past, present, and future of socialist politics.
 On its face, putting together a discussion group can seem rather trivial: pick some readings, find a space, and then start talking.
 But our larger goals come with unique challenges that should shape a political education program.

 Our slogan for the Night School is “an approachable but rigorous series of ideological discussions.”
-People coming to DSA possess varying levels of experience with theory and organizing skills.
+People coming to DSA possess varying levels of experience with theory and organizing work.
 Some of us have been lucky enough to spend years memorizing <em>Rules for Radicals</em> or writing a thesis unleashing a devastating critique of Lenin’s thought.
 Many others have not had these luxuries.
 An organization that treats all as equal regardless of familiarity with doctrine, dogma, or skills needs an education program capable of attracting and integrating people of differing backgrounds.

 We call our program “approachable” because our goal is to bring together these people.
 We designed our course with the assumption that all who come would minimally have an interest in learning more about the Left, but we presuppose no specific knowledge, not even of foundational concepts such as socialism, democracy, or capitalism.
 Even so, the Night School is not designed as a pure introduction.
 While our sessions often start by establishing working definitions of baseline terms, discussions are designed to lead to deeper questions and facilitate debates that should interest even a socialist who has spent a decade reading radical theory.

-Despite this concern, the Night School is still “rigorous.”
+For this reason, the Night School is still “rigorous.”
 Our program is rooted in the belief that all people are capable of serious intellectual work.
 It is designed encourage people to engage with ideas that are difficult, new, and even antithetical to their core assumptions.
 We do not want to subject people to speeches or tell them what to think, but we do believe that by putting different political perspectives in front of people and asking questions, people can assess the merits of arguments and become better at defending their beliefs.

 In the end, the Night School is designed to create an alternative to an all-too common liberal notion of “The Discourse.”
 While most socialists understand that the mainstream is hostile to socialism (and really, to any program that urges radical egalitarian change), we have inherited many of our norms from the Center.
 Leftists regularly exchange political ideas at the level of snappy takes or critiques of form rather than content (the endless process of sifting through takes for good or bad faith).
 These practices are rooted in the ideological notion that some perspectives should be accepted without reflection.

 We reject this approach to thought.
-In order to foster a climate of genuine debate and discussion, we try to understand the ideas behind arguments along with the political implications of certain premises.
-Past a commitment to the creative potential of human beings, no one is told what to think or what conclusions to draw.
+In order to foster a climate of genuine debate and discussion, we try to understand the ideas behind arguments along with the political implications that arise from them.
+Past a commitment to the creative potential of human beings, we have no doctrine.
+No one is told what to think or what conclusions to draw.
 Instead, everyone is encouraged to voice their opinions, helping to create an atmosphere that is inquisitive, lively, and dedicated to the growth of political thought.
 <br>
 <br>